On the equivalence between Value-at-Risk- and Expected Shortfall-based risk measures in non-concave optimization: The model

-A surplus-driven financial institution invests the total proceedings $x_0$ in a diversified portfolio of the risky and the risk free assets as defined in Section 2.1.
-Further, we denote the financial institution' utility function by $U$ and assume that the utility function is defined on the non-negative real line, strictly increasing, strictly concave, continuously differentiable and satisfies the usual Inada and asymptotic elasticity (AE) conditions,
+The surplus-driven company invests the total proceedings $x_0$ in a diversified portfolio of the risky and the risk-free assets as defined in Section 2.1.
+Further, the utility function of the managerial board is denoted by $U$.
+We assume that the utility function is defined on the non-negative real line, strictly increasing, strictly concave, bounded from below,\footnote{Unbounded utility functions will be discussed later.} continuously differentiable, and satisfying the usual Inada and asymptotic elasticity (AE) conditions,